evert/evert.github.com/resume.md

 Summary
 -------

-My name is Evert, and I've been professionally programming for 18 years.
-I've been consulting for a wide range of companies, from startups to telcos, financial services and national broadcasters.

-I'm especially interested in API design, implementing better engineering practices, scalability problems and application architecture.
-I served as CTO or technical leadership in most of the companies I've worked at.

-In 2019 I started a software development agency (Bad Gateway), which is now my main focus.
+I'm 20 year software engineering veteran and co-founded several businesses.

+I'm currently on the look-out for new opportunities.
+I'm especially interested in CTO and Director or Non-full time advistor positions.

 Links
 -----